UPDATED: OCTOBER 14, 2020

 Dear CFPD Residents,

-The Lake County Board recently voted to enact a modified emergency ordinance that temporarily allows open burning in unincorporated Lake County from sunrise to sunset on Tuesdays, Thursdays, and Saturdays.
-The ordinance is effective August 11 through October 14, 2020.
+The Lake County Board recently voted to amend a temporary emergency ordinance that allows open burning on all properties in unincorporated Lake County from sunrise to sunset only on Tuesdays, Thursdays, and Saturdays.
+The ordinance also allows open burning from sunrise to sunset on any day of the week if the burning occurs at least 500 feet from the nearest habitable structure.
+The ordinance is effective through Dec.
+31, 2020.

 Recreational fires that are no larger than 3’ x 3’ x 3’ used for warming, cooking, and other recreational purposes are still permitted on all days of the week.
 Burning garbage, refuse, or construction materials remains prohibited.